gregorio-ferreira/the_personality_trap/docs/ARCHITECTURE.md

    impersonates personas via the configured model wrapper, persists the answers to `personality_trap.eval_questionnaires`, and marks the experiment as succeeded (`src/personas_backend/evaluate_questionnaire/runner.py`).
-3. **CLI Orchestration** – exposes Typer commands that combine registration and execution (`tools/pipeline.py`).
-The CLI now mirrors the original automation scripts while supporting dry-run and batching capabilities.

 All components rely on the SQLModel models defined in `src/personas_backend/db/models.py`.
 The previous "parsed_answers" columns, `answered_questionnaires` table, and CSV shims have been removed or replaced by helpers that match the current schema.

+**Notebook-driven workflow**: The Jupyter notebooks in `examples/` provide an interactive interface to the registration and execution layers, allowing researchers to configure, run, and analyze experiments step-by-step.

 ## 2. Database integration updates